Street tires are rated using three numbers. Determine your tire height in standard or metric measurements.

 - The number 225 is the width of the tire in millimeters, measured from the inner sidewall to the outer sidewall.

 - The number 70 is the aspect ratio, sometimes called the profile.
 This is the ratio of the sidewall height to the width.
-The sidewall height can be calculated by multiplying the ratio (70 or 0.70) by the width (225): 225 millimeters x 0.70 = 157.5 millimeters.
+The sidewall height can be calculated by multiplying the ratio (70 or 0.70) by the width (225); for example, 225 millimeters x 0.70 = 157.5 millimeters.

-- The number 15, or R15, is the diameter of the wheel (or rim) given in inches.
-Since the width is a millimeter (metric system) measurement, it is a general practice to convert this measurement to the metric system: 15 x 25.4 = 381 millimeters.
-This is required when using the metric calculator.
+- The number 15, or R15 is the diameter of the wheel (or rim) given in inches.
+Since the width is a millimeter (metric system) measurement, it is a general practice to convert this measurement to the metric system; for example, 15 x 25.4 = 381 millimeters.
+This is required when using the Metric calculator.